 Time: 10 minutes.
 Focus: Cross-team familiarity, icebreaking.

-Like speed dating.
-Pair people for two minutes around a non-work topic (e.g., "worst first job" or "hidden talent").
-Switch partners every two minutes.
-Works well for large groups needing quick cross-functional connections.
+It works like speed dating.
+Pair people for two minutes around a non-work topic, such as "worst first job" or "hidden talent," then switch partners every two minutes.
+For large groups, it is a fast way to build cross-functional familiarity.

 Time: 8–10 minutes.
 Focus: Coordination, shared accountability.

-Teams stand in two lines facing each other, holding a lightweight pole horizontally on their index fingers.
-Lower it to the ground together.
-It sounds simple but the physics makes it hard—any finger's pressure sends the rod up.
-Teams restart if contact breaks.
-Teaches the importance of uniform pressure and focus.
+Teams stand in two lines facing each other and hold a lightweight pole horizontally on their index fingers.
+The goal is to lower it to the ground together, but the physics makes that harder than it sounds.
+Even a small shift in pressure sends the rod up, and the team has to start over if contact breaks.
+The lesson is simple: everyone has to apply the same pressure and stay focused.

 Time: 15 minutes.
 Focus: Deductive reasoning, consensus.